chudley/manatee/docs/working-on-manatee.md

 There are currently two components to run for each peer: the sitter (which also starts postgres) and the backup server (which is used for bootstrapping replication for new downstream peers).
-The following is an example of starting a Manatee peer and ensuring its output is directed to a file and stdout:
+The following is an example of starting a Manatee peer and ensuring its output is directed to a file:

     # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
           sitter.js -vvv -f devconfs/sitter$peer/sitter.json \
           > /var/tmp/sitter$peer.log 2>&1 & done

 Be sure to run this as root.
-Logs can be tailed under `/var/tmp/peer*.log`.
+Logs can be tailed under `/var/tmp/sitter*.log`.
 To kill all running instances of sitter and postgres, run:

     # pgrep -f sitter | while read pid; do pkill -9 -P $pid; done